On-Going Service Opportunities

 To speak to a CCE staff member about K-12 engagement opportunities, please contact Sarah Marshall at 719.227.8247 or via email at firstname.lastname@example.org.

-The Human Rights track supports student-run organizations that seek to promote human rights locally, regionally, and globally.
-These organizations address varied topics in prevention of human trafficking, refugee assistance, civic engagement, and microfinance.
-All organizations in the Human Rights track participate in regular programming in the areas of international human rights, and human rights theory and practice.
+The Health and Human Rights initiatives support student-run organizations that seek to promote human rights and wellness.
+These organizations address varied topics in prevention of human trafficking, child welfare, refugee assistance, civic engagement, and microfinance.

-To speak to a CCE staff member about human rights engagement opportunities, please contact Adison Petti at 719.389.6022 or via email at Adison.Petti@ColoradoCollege.edu.
+To speak to a CCE staff member about human rights engagement opportunities, please contact Shanna Farmer at 719-389-6022 or email@example.com.